List of Surrey cricket captains

 Surrey County Cricket Club is one of eighteen county teams in England that play first-class cricket.
 The club is based in Kennington (formerly part of the county of Surrey).
 It was founded in 1845 after securing a lease on The Oval for its use as a cricket field.
-Surrey played their first first-class cricket match in 1846 against Marylebone Cricket Club and have gone on to win the County Championship on nineteen occasions, a figure bettered only by Yorkshire.
+Surrey played their first first-class cricket match in 1846 against Marylebone Cricket Club and have gone on to win the County Championship on 21 occasions (plus one shared), a figure bettered only by Yorkshire.
 The club have played both List A cricket and Twenty20 cricket since their introductions into the English game in 1963 and 2003 respectively.
 The player appointed club captain leads the side in all their fixtures, except when unavailable through injury or some other reason.
 Players who captained the side as substitute for the official club captain are not included in the list below.

 History

 Since attaining first-class status, Surrey have named 41 official captains, including two who have been appointed twice: George Strachan in the late nineteenth century and Errol Holmes, who had spells either side of the Second World War.